wladimirgrf/gobarber-mobile/README.md

 ## 🌍 Ecosystem

-Below the technologies, used to build this Web System:
+Below the technologies, used to build this Mobile App:

 |                      Name                                   |                         Status                          |
 |:-----------------------------------------------------------:|:-------------------------------------------------------:|